Secret Garden Cotopaxi: amazing things to do

 Stay away from alcohol

-Staying hydrated means drink a lot of water and natural juices only!
+Staying hydrated means drinking a lot of water and natural juices only!
 Alcohol is your enemy in this case, at least a couple of days before and after I would suggest you avoid it.

 Acclimatize before hiking